cython/cython/docs/src/tutorial/embedding.rst

 ``--multiprocessing-fork`` command-line argument that multiprocessing passes to the Python interpreter.
 You may also need to call ``multiprocessing.freeze_support()``.

-At the moment that the solution is untested so you treat mutliprocessing from an embedded Cython executable as unsupported.
+At the moment that solution is untested so you should treat multiprocessing from an embedded Cython executable as unsupported.